roshannoronha/secondBrain/main/TEDxSFU 2022 - Reflection/Talk Versions/3 Min Pitch.md

-[[Automation will change our society and it is through reflection that we can determine whether this change will be positive for all or just for a select few.]]: Automation will change our society and it is through reflection that we can determine the direction of this change.
+Automation will change our society and it is through reflection that we can determine whether this change will be positive for all or just for a select few.

 When you hear the word automation what comes to mind?
 Maybe it's a dystopian future like the matrix?
 Or perhaps it's like the Jetsons where robots and flying cars coexist?